 As my current clients and long-time email or podcast subscribers know, we spend a good deal of time limiting lifetime tax liability for our clients.

-Asset location is a tool we use at Eagle Ridge Wealth Advisors to reduce taxes for our clients, but you are likely more familiar with asset allocation.
+Asset location is one tool we use at Eagle Ridge Wealth Advisors to reduce taxes or limit tax drag for our clients, but you are likely more familiar with asset allocation.

 In this episode of Retire Your Way Radio, I talk about how asset location can be combined with your desired asset allocation to reduce your income taxes.